Overview

 Replay Jobs that exhausted all 3 delivery attempts.
 Each row shows the original request, target URL, last error, and attempt count.

-Dead Forwards
+Failed Forwards

 Forward Logs from routing rules that could not be delivered after 3 attempts.
 Each row shows the target URL, HTTP status (if any), and last error.